ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Facts in Human Life.—The number of
-languages spoken in the world amounts to
-3000—587 in Europe, 896 in Asia, 276 in
-Africa, and 1.266 in America.
-The inhab­
 itants of the globe profess more than i000
 different religions.
 The number of men is
 about equal to that of women.
 Life’s aver­